Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing

-Condition (i) implies that at any node $h^{\prime}\in T_2$, the sub-plan $\alpha_{c}(\cdot|h^{\prime})$ derived from $\alpha_{c,c}$ is the $T_2$-consumer's currently most favorable credible plan---a preferred personal equilibrium in the sub-game starting from $h^{\prime}$.
-Condition (ii) ensures that the $T_1$-consumer's willingness to carry over this plan, given that her $T_1$ reference distribution is constituted by the action she is about to take and the correct beliefs about $T_2$ that are outlined in condition (i).
-Finally, condition (iii) asserts that such a plan is the locally favored option for the $T_1$-consumer among plans that satisfy both conditions (i) and (ii).
+Condition (i) states that at any node $h^{\prime}\in T_2$, the sub-plan $\alpha_{c}^{\ast\ast}(\cdot|h^{\prime})$, derived from $\alpha_{c,c}^{\ast\ast}$, is the $T_2$-consumer's most favorable sub-plan among those that are credible at that node.
+In essence, this sub-plan is a preferred personal equilibrium within the sub-game starting at node $h^{\prime}$.
+Condition (ii) ensures that the $T_1$-consumer, whose reference distribution is shaped by correct beliefs about subsequent actions, has no incentive to deviate from the prescribed action by the plan $\alpha_{c,c}^{\ast\ast}(\cdot|h)$.
+Finally, condition (iii) asserts that this plan is the most favorable for the $T_1$-consumer among those that satisfy conditions (i) and (ii).

-Recall that Assumption \ref{assu:recent_belief} posits that the consumer's reference distribution is her recent belief when she is called to move, a contrast to the model in \cite{consumptionplan} that assumes lagged-belief reference distributions.
-Under Assumption \ref{assu:recent_belief} and Preferred Personal Equilibrium (PPE), condition (i) can be interpreted to mean that the $T_2$-consumer has the capacity to revise her sub-plan at the beginning of $T_2$.
-This allows her to implement her most preferred credible sub-plan according her current reference-dependent preference, irrespective of the $T_1$-consumer's preference.
-Anticipating this, the $T_1$-consumer considers only plans that the $T_2$-consumer would be willing to carry over without revision.\footnote{Contrary to the current approach, \cite{consumptionplan}'s lagged-belief assumption allows the $T_1$-consumer to assign a reference distribution to the $T_2$-consumer based on the former's favored plan.
-Deviation from this plan leads to losses for the $T_2$-consumer, making plan revision psychologically costly.
-I thank an anonymous reviewer for highlighting these implied psychological costs.}
+Under Assumption \ref{assu:recent_belief}, which posits that the consumer's reference distribution reflects her recent beliefs, condition (i) suggests that the $T_2$-consumer can flexibly revise her sub-plan at the beginning of $T_2$ without incurring costs.
+This revision allows her to implement the most favorable sub-plan, based on current preferences, among those that are credible at that node, regardless of the $T_1$-consumer's preference.
+Anticipating this flexibility, the $T_1$-consumer considers only plans that the $T_2$-consumer would be willing to implement without revision.\footnote{Contrary to my model, \cite{KR09}'s lagged-belief assumption allows the $T_1$-consumer to set a reference distribution for the $T_2$-consumer based on her own preference, making deviations psychologically costly for the $T_2$-consumer.
+Thanks to an anonymous reviewer for pointing out these implied psychological costs.}

-In the following section, I will assume that the loss-averse consumer follows the preferred personal equilibrium.